marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 In the case that the donation pushes the mole-hole past 100 points, the steal attempt will still occur.

 Infected by The Plague.

+### 323. (amended by @hutchaye, reached quorum 7 votes to 0)
+Nomic has been infected by The Plague.

+Any rules created or amended by a proposal must include the text “Infected by The Plague” at the end.

+Upon proposing a new rule, player must roll 2d6.
+If the resulting total is 11 or higher, the player may voluntarily change their title to "Master of the Dark Humors" and is immune to losing points under Rule 320.

+In the event of a successful roll, the individual will retain the honorific and benefits until another individual successfully rolls an 11+

+Infected by the Plague.